dezmoleski/wordle/pangrams/README.md

 - C-Z are complete (representing 32.69% of the search space).
 - A and B are in progress.
-- Searches from 1166 of 1428 head words starting with A (654/718) or B (512/710) are complete.
+- Searches from 1219 of 1428 head words starting with A (668/718) or B (551/710) are complete.
-- About 90% of the total search space has been covered to date.
+- About 92% of the total search space has been covered to date.

 ##### Counts
-- 25,835,716 "base" pangrams (without expanding anagrams) have been found.
+- 26,222,256 "base" pangrams (without expanding anagrams) have been found.
-- 43,870,132 total pangrams (with anagrams expanded) have been found.
+- 44,532,937 total pangrams (with anagrams expanded) have been found.
-- 32,433,892 pangrams (74%) contain at least one known potential solution.
+- **INCORRECT, OVERCOUNT:** 32,954,162 pangrams (74%) contain at least one known potential solution.
-- 13,674 of 14,855 valid guesses (92%) appear in pangrams found to date.
+- 13,691 of 14,855 valid guesses (92%) appear in pangrams found to date.
-- 2,196 of 2,323 known potential solutions (95%) appear in pangrams found to date.
+- 2,204 of 2,323 known potential solutions (95%) appear in pangrams found to date.

-The following 102 known potential solutions (4.4%) have not been found in any pangrams yet, and yielded no pangrams when the search started from that word (which is more consequential for words earlier in the alphabet than later, due to the basic search optimization of proceeding only with lexically-greater words from the head word).
+The following 103 known potential solutions (4.4%) have not been found in any pangrams yet, and yielded no pangrams when the search started from that word (which is more consequential for words earlier in the alphabet than later, due to the basic search optimization of proceeding only with lexically-greater words from the head word).
 ~~~text
 ABASE ABBEY ABUSE AISLE ALLAY
 ALLEY ALLOY AMASS AMISS ARISE